-'''

-dag_treelize(dag, verbose = simona_opt$verbose)
+dag_treelize(dag, verbose = simona_opt\$verbose)

 dag_as_dendrogram(dag)

-S3 method for class 'ontology_tree'
+S3 method for class 'ontology_tree' print(x, ...)

-print(x, ...)

-'''
+dag An ontology_DAG object.

+verbose Whether to print messages.

-x An ontology_DAG object.
+х An ontology_DAG object.

-...
 Ignored.

 A tree is a reduced DAG where a child only has one parent.
-The reducing is applied by a breadth-first searching dag_as_dendrogram() coverts the tree to a dendrogram object.
+The reducing is applied by a breadthfirst searching dag_as_dendrogram() coverts the tree to a dendrogram object.

-Starting from the root and on a certain depth (the depth is the maximal distance to root), for every term t on this depth, its child term c and parent-child relation are kept only when depth(c) = depth(t) + 1.
+Starting from the root and on a certain depth (the depth is the maximal distance to root), for every term t on this depth, its child term c and parent-child relation are kept only when depth(c) == depth(t) + 1.
 If c is selected, it is marked as visited and will not be checked again.

-In this way, depths of all terms in the original DAG are still identical to the depths in the tree (see the Examples section).
+In this way, depths of all terms in the orignal DAG are still identical to the depths in the tree (see the Examples section).